Poeticalto/ttoc-mumble-bot/readme.md

 !map - Gives user the map for the current season

+!mods - Lists the mods currently connected to the Mumble Server.

 !motd - Gives the current motd of the bot.

 !qak - qak